perherman/project_SACA/FinalProjectSACA/specification project.rst

 *   Valid postal code
 *   Valid locality (town, city, village etc)
 *   Valid street address including number & alpha code/stairwell/apartment

-Also a combination of several items in an address should be validated
+*   A combination of all items in an address should be validated in order to be able to save the address.
 *   Valid street address including number, in combination with zip code and locality
 *   Valid Box number, in combination with zip code and locality
 *   In the first version it will only respond with either "The address is correct", or the address in incorrect, and if incorrect it will give the error code and errormessage indicating which element of the address is incorrect.

-*   A correct address should be possible to save in a local CSV-file.
+*   A correct address can saved to a local CSV-file.
+If the address is incorrect it should not be possible to save the adress
 *   The CSV-file should be able to be viewed by the user.

 The program must: